oxideai/mlx-rs/examples/mistral/README.md

 ## Usage

-This example loads the safetensors version of the model from a huggingface repo and thus require internet connection the first time it is run.
+This example loads the safetensors version of the model from a huggingface repo and thus requires internet connection the first time it is run.

 To run the example in release mode, execute the following command: